 The safety and well-being of all participants in the Little League Program is paramount.
+In 1998, Little League International became the first youth sports organization to require background checks for all its volunteers and refused participation who had convictions that involved minors with the establishment of its Child Protection Plan.
 The Child Protection Program should be used to educate local league volunteers, with the goal of creating local league programs where only those who have the best interests of children in mind are involved.

 Little League’s Child Protection Program was updated in 2018 to reflect the mandates set forth by the “Protecting Young Victims from Sexual Abuse and Safe Sport Act of 2017,” which requires that all amateur sports organizations, which participate in an interstate or international amateur athletic competition and whose membership includes any adult who is in regular contact with an amateur athlete who is a minor, must report suspected child abuse, including sexual abuse, within 24 hours to law enforcement.

 To keep up with the changing environment, Little League International has updated the Child Protection Program by creating a Child Protection Policy that is now included in the Operating Policies.
 The Child Protection Policy strategically includes Little League’s standards of protection of our youth, while the training promotes how leagues can implement the policy.
 Little League decided to not only focus on child sexual abuse but all forms of child abuse.